rerickson-usgs/EcologicalDataScience/Notebook.md

 ### Base ggplot2 syntax

-`ggplot2` is based upon theory presented in Leland Wilkinson's "Grammar of Graphics".
+`ggplot2` is based upon theory presented in Leland Wilkinson's _Grammar of Graphics_.
 This underlying syntax give it power, but makes it hard to learn.
 Note that, like in English, it is possible to write syntactically correct, but gibberish text (e.g., "The boat ran to the sky.").
 Here is a list of some of the important parts of the syntax: